-The results of the procedures performed indicate the overall risk of illegal, improper, or erroneous use in DOL's purchase and travel cards is low and moderate, respectively.
+The results of the procedures performed indicated the overall risk of illegal, improper, or erroneous use in DOL's purchase and travel cards is low.

 The results of the procedures performed over six key program objectives for the purchase card program indicated a risk of the objective not being accomplished as very low to low (see Figure 2).